 “What is a utility knife used for” is a question that many people ask.
-As its name, this is a helpful kitchen tool designed to be used for various purposes.
+As its name suggests, this is a helpful kitchen tool designed to be used for various purposes.
+And for your safety, it is a must to get a first-rate knife block that is firm and durable to keep them in place.

 However, many of us still wonder how to handle utility knives best, as they do not seem to belong to any of the “family” knives.
 The utility knife is confusing because it doesn’t actually perform a specific role, so it sometimes looks redundant.